40412440/UE5-ApparatusECS-CrowdBattlePlugin/README.md

   - Niagara + VAT for rendering
   - RVO2 for avoidance/collision
   - Neighbour grid for collision detection
-  - Flow field for navigation
+  - Flow field and A* for navigation
-  - Does not support networking

 ## Features